weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-aws.md

 ### API rate limits

 This module uses your AWS credentials.
 API limits that restrict your AWS account also apply to the module.
-When the API returns an rate limited error, Weaviate returns an error message.
+When the API returns a rate limited error, Weaviate returns an error message.

 ### Import throttling